-We would like to thank Steven Thorn of Thorn & Associates LLC, a law firm focusing on green, energy, and environmental law, for writing this post, which answers a number of questions that business owners might have about the advantages and logistics of changing your company’s legal status when the Illinois Benefit Corporation Act goes into effect on January 1, 2013.
+We would like to thank Steven Thorn of Thorn & Associates LLC, a law firm focusing on green, energy, and environmental law, for writing this post, which answers a number of questions that business owners might have about the advantages and logistics of changing your company’s legal status under the Illinois Benefit Corporation Act, which went into effect on January 1, 2013.

-What is the Difference Between a Certified Benefit Corporation and a Statutory Benefit Corporation?
+What is the Difference Between a Certified B Corp and a Statutory Benefit Corporation?

-A statutory Benefit Corporation is the creation of the Illinois Benefit Corporation Act which becomes effective January 1, 2013.
+A statutory Benefit Corporation is the creation of the Illinois Benefit Corporation Act which became effective January 1, 2013.
 The Benefit Corporation is a legal entity like a corporation, an LLC, or a professional corporation.
 The statute has many requirements, but here are a few highlights.
 The Act requires a statutory Benefit Corporation to state in its Articles of Incorporation that it is a Benefit Corporation and that it will work for the general public benefit and, if it desires, additional specific benefits.
 The Benefit Corporation must meet a third party standard and may appoint a Benefit Director.
-Unless, the statutory Benefit Corporation is certified by B Lab, it may not use the B Lab logo.
+Unless the statutory Benefit Corporation is certified by B Lab, it may not use the Certified B Corp logo.